dalboris/vpaint/tests/README.md

 END_TESTS
 ```

 Then, just write your test functions.
-Name them whatever you like.
+You can name them whatever you like.
-It might look like this:
+Here is an example:

 ```cpp
 #include "Test.h"